mavrommatis/regression/README.md

 ### Generalized Least Squares (gls.m)

-Generalized least squares for solving the linear regression problem with normally distributed data errors,
+MATLAB script that performs generalized least squares for solving the linear regression problem with normally distributed data errors with arbitrart covariance matrix, Σ:

   y = Ax + ε ,   ε ~ N(0,Σ)

-with a known data covariance matrix, Σ. If no data covariance matrix is provided, the code performs ordinary least squares (i.e., Σ = Ι).
+If no data covariance matrix is provided, the code performs ordinary least squares (i.e., Σ = Ι).
 The solution is given by the ordinary least squares solution to the normalized problem,

   y' = A'x + ε' ,   ε ~ N(0,I)